samuuelkim/BTC-Wallet-Balance-and-Transaction-Tracker/README.md

 >Some small considerations include success and error flashes when adding / removing BTC + signing up and logging in

 I just had really fun with this.
 Setting up the back end was really quick as it mirrors what I do on a day to day for a project at Anchor.
 The challenging part was the front end and making it visually appealing.
 I am very excited to share this.
+Left the .env so that when you replicate you can connect to the mongodb server.
+In standard practice would never ever commit .env